-As a Post-Baccalaureate Fellow in External Offerings and Partnerships (XOP), I help educators and administrators around the country build their capacity for learning to improve by supporting trainings, knowledge management, and analytics for Networked Improvement Communities (NICs).
-Specifically, I work closely with Reach Higher Shasta, the Central Valley NIC, and the Tennessee Early Literacy Network, and I’m excited to continue learning from the wealth of knowledge my colleagues and mentors bring.
+As a post-baccalaureate fellow in project management and program support, I support trainings and workshops to help educators and administrators around the country build their capacity for learning to improve.
+I primarily support the design and execution of the Networked Improvement Leads, Level III course for Reach Higher Shasta, the Central Valley NIC, the CORE Districts, and the Tennessee Early Literacy Network.
+I’m interested in applying continuous improvement principles to program management and in designing systems that encourage innovation and reflection.
+I’m excited to continue learning from the wealth of knowledge my colleagues and mentors bring to the work.
 Before Carnegie, I graduated from the University of San Diego with a degree in English and spent two years working with the California State University system office as an AmeriCorps VISTA member and Leader.

 To contact a current fellow, please email PostBacFellowship@CarnegieFoundation.org and include the fellow’s name in the subject line.

 As the Post-Baccalaureate Fellow for Carnegie Math Pathways, I supported community college leaders and faculty leaders in spreading and scaling the Pathways.
 I graduated from the University of Chicago with a B.A. in Public Policy.

 As the Post-Baccalaureate for Collaborative technology, I provided support for information and user management across the Pathways networks and within the foundation.
 Before joining the Carnegie Foundation, I attended the University of California, Irvine where I focused on the development of educational iPad games for children as I pursued a degree in Studio Art with minors in Digital Arts and Education.
 Also prior to Carnegie, I worked as a graphic designer for a marketing company in Salinas, California.